cqbent/mwraadvisory/wp-content/plugins/cleantalk-spam-protect/readme.txt

 = Additional features =
 * Daily and weekly detailed anti-spam reports: traffic VS spam.
+* Apps for iPhone, Android to control anti-spam service, comments, signups, contacts, traffic and spam stats for the last 7 days.
 * AntiSpam apps for most popular CMS on cleantalk.org.

 = How to protect sites from spam bots without CAPTCHA? =